 It’s been statistically shown that the majority of successful crowdfunding campaigns raise 1/3 of the money in the first 24 hours – and unsuccessful ones do not.
 So in the first 24 hours, be sure to DM all your Facebook friends, send an announcement to your email lists, shout from the rooftops, and any other method you can think of to raise that money

 Mistake #6 – Not Bringing Out A Halfway Surprise

-Most crowdfunding campaign are 30 days long.
-How do you keep your audience’s attention, interest, and donations coming the the entire time?
+Most crowdfunding campaigns are 30 days long.
+How do you keep your audience’s attention, interest, and donations coming the entire time?
 By bringing out a surprise perk halfway.

-This surprise perk needs to be exciting and attention grabbing to your fanbase, enough to make those who haven’t donated yet pull out their credit cards, and those who already have donate again.
+This surprise perk needs to be exciting and attention-grabbing to your fanbase, enough to make those who haven’t donated yet pull out their credit cards and those who already have donated again.

 Crowdfunding is a new way of inviting your base to contribute financially to the creation of your work as part of the fan experience.
 Here’s to your successful campaigns!